Themes in Seven Samurai: Samurai

 Donald Richie, in his The Films of Akira Kurosawa (1965), analyses each of the titular samurai as individuals, he sees Kyuzo as the greatest embodiment of the samurai, being both skillful with his swordsmanship and pacific in his appreciation of nature.
 Katsushiro, the youngest samurai, is analysed through his coming-of-age.
-When he first meets the farmer girl Shino, he is naively picking flowers as she is, then after he has made love and killed someone for the first time he has entered adulthood, but his weeping after the final battle indicates he has still yet to become a man.
+When he first meets the farmer girl Shino, he is naively picking flowers as she is, then after he has had sex and killed someone for the first time he has entered adulthood, but his weeping after the final battle indicates he has still yet to become a man.
 Richie views Kambei as a man who inspires others by seeking to change the world according to personal example.
 His leadership is a stoic one that successfully balances the role of the individual and the collective.
 The scholar Stuart Galbraith IV charts the character arc of Kambei as being one who hopes he can affect the world around him positively by helping the farmers when they only have rice to give, to becoming disillusioned with them after it becomes clear that they are not innocent people, and that by the end they have forgotten the samurai's selflessness.

 To the film theorist Stephen Prince, the samurai of the film embody a physical strength in their cultivation of the samurai code, bushido, rather than a spiritual strength.
 Galbraith mentions the fact that, despite them being masterless samurai, the film's title does not refer to the samurai as ronin, because they are spiritual adherents to bushido.
 He analyses the four deaths of the seven samurai as each being the result of gunfire, a corrupting influence from the west.
 Desser also notes the fact that the samurai are all killed by firearms, believing their deaths to be ironic, with Heihachi dying when he could not see his enemy despite always running away, Gorobei because he dies without any moral conviction for helping the farmers, Kyuzo for he sought to improve his ability with a sword, and Kikuchiyo for his comment that he would hate to die in the village.